By Joe Herrera, Founder of 915 Home Buyers — updated August 20, 2026

 If the sale requires court approval, that process has to be documented too.
 If ownership is being established through an heirship process rather than a full probate, title requirements may be more involved.

-How to make the process easier
+How to Make the Process Easier

 There is no prize for making a hard situation harder.
 The right next step is the one that gives your family clarity, protects the estate, and helps you move forward with less weight on your shoulders.